Both clients and employees are always to wear a mask and practice social distancing!

 Each dog is interviewed and evaluated before they are allowed in with the play group.
 Holly introduces each dog slowly as not to overwhelm them.
 Holly will observe your dog closely and report to you at the end of the day on his or her progress.

 Holly has been with us since 2007 as our Day Care Director.
 She also has worked as a kennel tech, as a receptionist, and as a training assistant.
 She has taken a Dog Day Care: Beyond the Leash seminar to help further her knowledge of dog behavior.
 She has worked with animals for over 12 years, can read the dogs very well, and all the dogs in Day Care love her!
 She has always owned dogs and loves interacting with them in the Day Care setting.
 Her hobbies include dancing at Native American pow wows, making native regalia, doing bead work and other art-related crafts.
 She also recently illustrated a children’s book called Peace is Different by Cindra Cleaves Simpson, which she is very proud of!
 She has a 12-year-old Pembroke Welsh Corgi named Willow who loves to play and is always happy with a never-ending supply of energy.
 He doesn’t seem to realize he’s getting old!

 Day Care Prices

 We have different prices and packages depending on your Day Care needs!
 You select the dates your dogs will be attending, and those days will be held for you.
 You will be charged even if you can't make it as space is limited and we will reserve the date for your dog.
 By the day is best if you only plan on coming sporadically.
 Our daily doggy rate is $22 per dog.

 The Prepay Options are best if you plan on bringing your dog(s) fairly consistently.
 It makes it easier to pay in a lump sum, so you don’t have to come into the office every night you pick up from Day Care.
-It also is less expensive in the long run because prepay options come out to a less than $20/day for Day Care.
+It also is less expensive because prepay options can be only $19/day for Day Care.

 - $105 (5 Days Prepaid): $21 per Day